 We meet at 10:00 AM on the first and third Saturdays of the month at the Tucson Community Meditation Center.
 We invite you, your family, and loved ones to visit our practice.

-For those joining us this Saturday, October 1st, for our 1st Saturday of the month Upaya Sangha of Tucson meeting, we will meet from 10:00 am to noon, and our meeting will include brief sutra chanting, sitting meditation (Zazen), participant check-in, announcements, and a brief tea break.
+For those joining us this Saturday, October 15th, for our 3rd Saturday of the month Upaya Sangha of Tucson meeting, we will meet from 10:00 am to noon, and our meeting will include brief sutra chanting, sitting meditation (Zazen), participant check-in, announcements, and a brief tea break.
 After this, Sensei Al will give a dharma [continue reading…]

 Upaya Sangha of Tucson is offering a study of David Loy’s Awakening in Service and Action: a Study Retreat on Socially Engaged Buddhism accompanied by a background reading of Loy’s 2015 book, A New Buddhist Path: Enlightenment, Evolution and Ethics in the Modern World.
 September 1st through November 17th, 2016 The members of the [continue reading…]